EventStore/EventStore/docs/cluster.md

 ### Gossip interval

-Cluster nodes try to ensure that the communication with their neighbour nodes isn't broken.
-They use gossip protocol and call each other after a specified period of time.
+Cluster nodes try to ensure that the communication with their neighbour nodes is not broken.
+They use the gossip protocol and call each other after a specified period of time.
 This period is called the gossip interval.
 You can change the `GossipInvervalMs` setting so cluster nodes check in with each other more or less frequently.

 The default value is one second.
 For cloud deployments, we recommend using two seconds instead (2000 ms).